-The Australian Stock Exchange (ASX) lists more than 2,200 companies and has a market capitalization of approximately $1.5 trillion, or $2.15 trillion in Australian dollars (AUD).
+The Australian Securities Exchange (ASX) lists more than 2,328 companies and has a market capitalization of approximately $1.6 trillion, or $1.11 trillion in Australian dollars (AUD).
 Its size places it among the 10 largest global exchanges by market cap.
 The Sydney-based exchanges trades in a variety of asset classes including equities, fixed income, commodities and energy.
 The ASX lists share prices in Australian dollars.
-Each Australian dollar is valued at approximately $0.75 U.S. A financial advisor can help you understand and engage with securitites on the Australian Stock Exchange.
+A financial advisor can help you understand and engage with securitites on the Australian Securities Exchange.

 In the early 1800s in Australia, a number of local exchanges were formed operated for various periods in cities including Melbourne, Bendigo and Ballarat.
 The history dates back to 1871 when the Sydney Stock Exchange began operations.